Going In Style (1979)

 Don't expect a much of a plot or anything, this is a portrait of a bunch of people obsessed with masochism and car crash fetishisation.
 This David Cronenberg flick adapted from a JG Ballard story shocked viewers back in the day with its car crash injury sex amongst scrap metal.
 These were the days before the my little pony sex people and loli so now it all seems rather tame and laughable that there was ever an outrage over this film.
 If you've always wanted to watch James Spader have sex with a bevy of car crash victims in various states of physical injury then Crash is for you.
 While eXistenZ has gained in my estimation since the 90s Crash has not.
 What happens when your so called provocative film loses its purpose?

 I, Madman (1989)

 A bunch of yelly people proselytise their way through two hours plus of OTT drama.
-A satire as subtle as a sledgehammer, Network takes potshots at news media, global politics, mental illness, TV and its viewers.
+A satire as subtle as a sledgehammer, Network takes potshots at news media, global politics, mental illness, TV & its viewers and you.
 Perhaps it's not half as clever as it thinks it is though as one man claims there are no longer ideologies but when it came down to it he was pretty much preaching the ideology of globalisation.
 These themes are totally prescient though.
-This might have been mind blowing stuff in the mid 70s but these concepts and ideas are still hashed out in the old school media, youtube and twitter on a daily basis.
+This might have been mind blowing stuff in the mid 70s but these concepts and ideas are still hashed out on youtube, twitter and old school media on a daily basis.
 Network is hardly cinematic at all.
 The dialogue is a dense word barrage that would probably have worked better as a radio play.
 Hey it's got Faye Dunaway and it's directed by Sidney Lumet though.